neutralinojs/neutralinojs/README.md

 Help Neutralino!.

-- Give us a star :)
+- Give us a star 😋
 - Fork and Clone!
 Awesome
 - Select existing [issues](https://github.com/neutralinojs/neutralinojs/issues) or create a [new issue](https://github.com/neutralinojs/neutralinojs/issues/new) thereafter give us a PR with your bugfix or improvement.
-Indeed!
-We love it <3
+We love it ❤️
 - We use Slack for discussions. [get your invite](https://join.slack.com/t/neutralinojs/shared_invite/enQtMzk0MDU5ODMyNzM4LTc1ZjJmMzFjNjEzNjk2ODkyYWJiMTAxY2Q2OTA0MGYxNTNiMWFhMjAxMjc1M2E2NGI2OTM1ZjA1ZWNjZDFmZGU)

 ## Developer Guide